Sales Team Management: How to Protect Your Reps from Burning Out

-Mark Roberge gives three main points of advice when it comes to training your sales force:
+Here are three main points of advice when it comes to training your sales force:

 - Concentrate on improving one skill at a time.
-A survey taken by McKinsey & Co. found that only 25% of respondents said that training improved employee’s performance.
+A survey taken by McKinsey & Co. found that only 25 percent of respondents said that training improved employee’s performance.
 The reason?
 Lack of focus.
 Most training doesn't deliver information in a strategic fashion.
-They just throw all the useful and somewhat-relevant information they can at the employees, and expect them to absorb it like a sponge.
+They throw all the useful and somewhat-relevant information they can at the employees, and expect them to absorb it like a sponge.
 Narrow the focus to one skill at a time, so that your sales rep knows what to concentrate on.

-By providing opportunities to learn and improve, you are making your employees happier and better-equipped to do an excellent job.
+By providing opportunities to learn and improve, you are making your employees happier and better equipped to do an excellent job.

 Basketball legend Michael Jordan has said, “Talent wins games, but teamwork and intelligence win championships.”
-Many managers think that fostering a cut-throat, competitive environment will drive numbers up, but such a strong emphasis on individual performance puts a ton of additional pressure on your sales reps, inevitably leading to burnout on your team.
+Many managers think fostering a cut-throat, competitive environment will drive numbers up, but such a strong emphasis on individual performance puts a ton of additional pressure on your sales reps, inevitably leading to burnout on your team.

-A supportive team is crucial in a high pressure sales environment.
+A supportive team is crucial in a high-pressure sales environment.
 When Mike Weinberg, sales coach and consultant, described the best sales team he ever met, he named “love” as being one of the most impressive aspects.
 He said the team had an amazing fraternal bond, always had each other’s backs, and had a strict no-gossip policy.

-Stress the importance of teamwork
+Stress the Importance of Teamwork